polterguy/polterguy.github.io/csharp/index.md

 If you take this approach, it's important that you also add a reference to your service implementation project into your _"magic.backend"_ project.
-Magic will automatically invoke all of your `IConfigureServices` implementations' `Configure` methods.
+Magic will automatically invoke all of your `IConfigureServices` implementations' `Configure` methods, in all the assemblies that you are referencing from its _"magic.backend"_ project.

 [Home](/)